• Skip to primary navigation

 How to make poor man's burnt ends

-The thing I love about these meat treats is they are inexpensive, taste delicious, and are super EASY to make.
-Start with a 3-4lb chuck roast for this chuck roast burnt ends recipe which can be found at your local butcher or grocery store.
+For these burnt ends, start with a 3-4lb chuck roast for this chuck roast burnt ends recipe which can be found at your local butcher or grocery store.

 Seasoning the meat